orsinium-labs/rlci/README.md

 + 🐦 **Simple**.
 We kept only essentials and ditched anything unneded.
 Comments?
 Strings?
 System calls?
 Who needs it!
 + ⚙️ **Working**.
 Everything possible in lambda calculus is also possible with RLCI.
 + 🏃 **REPL**.
 We have an interactive input with autocomplete and a bit of syntax highlighting.
++ 🧩 **Standard library**.
+We have lots of useful functions available out-of-the-box.
 + ⚠️ **Friendly error messages**.
 And we even got tracebacks!
 + 🦀 **Rust**.
 Rust is a good choice for writing a programming language, thanks to binary distributions and great performance.